List of Grim & Evil characters: The Grim Reaper

 His love-and-hate relationship with Billy and Mandy seems to vary from each other.
 He seems to be more annoyed with Billy than Mandy, due to his idiocy and stupidity.
 Although Billy abuses Grim's magical and supernatural powers as much as Mandy, Billy treats Grim with much more fairness, generosity, and kindness, resulting in Grim actually caring and liking Billy.
-In Mandy's case, although they both share the same cold-hearted cynical and misanthropic view of humanity and apathy for the welfare of Billy and other characters, Grim tends to dislike her more than Billy due to her abusive, cruel and disrespectful actions towards him.
+In Mandy's case, although they both share the same cold-hearted, cynical, and misanthropic view of humanity and apathy for the welfare of Billy and other characters, Grim tends to dislike her more than Billy due to her abusive, cruel, and disrespectful actions towards him.
 Like most other characters, Grim greatly is afraid of Mandy, but is able to openly rebel against her when she becomes too obnoxious and abusive.

 Grim owns the giant three-headed dog Cerberus but has no control over it whatsoever and is terrified of it.
 Mandy seems to be the only person capable of taming and commanding it effectively.
 He is immune to the effects of Horror's Hand as he already lives his greatest fear everyday living with Billy and Mandy, but he stated he turned it off upon obtaining it, so there may be something he fears more.

 While it is shown that Grim does care for his scythe, he often makes the mistake of letting Billy (and in rare instances Mandy and Irwin) use it, or loses it in other ways.
-In "Billy and Mandy's Jacked-Up Halloween", Grim let Billy use his scythe as an accessory for his costume, only to have it stolen by Jack O'Lantern, who as it turns out is an old enemy of Grim's.
+In "Billy & Mandy's Jacked-Up Halloween", Grim let Billy use his scythe as an accessory for his costume, only to have it stolen by Jack O'Lantern, who as it turns out is an old enemy of Grim's.
 Another element to the show is how characters from Grim's past often show up and often take revenge on him for what he had done to them over the centuries or millennia.

-In 2021, Maxwell Atoms, who has Asperger syndrome himself, confirmed that Grim is autistic and likened him to "the moral mediator" between the aspects of Atoms represented by Billy and Mandy.